2015 PRADO Oakville Cabernet Sauvignon

 $55 per bottle

-The Inaugural release of our Lady of the Dead is a homage to the Frias heritage and family.
-This Cabernet based blend is ripe, plush and playful.
+Lady of the Dead is a homage to the Frias heritage and family.
+This Cabernet-based blend is ripe, plush and playful.
 We start with drifts of candied fruit, cinnamon and spice.
 This wine floats on the palate with notes of lush and juicy red raspberries and darker fruit.
 Concluding with sweet tannins, our lady is racy and hedonistic.

 2017 Sauvignon Blanc Napa Valley